 The page has been translated by Gen AI.

-Storage is one of the key factors impacting Application performance.
+Storage is one of the key factors that affect Application performance.

 All software applications interact with storage for installation, logging, and file access.

-The optimal storage solution may vary depending on the following factors.
+The optimal storage solution can vary depending on the following factors.

 Access methodStorage considerations